redrum-llik/teamcity-documentation/topics/kotlin-script.md

 Available for the __Script File__ type.

 Enter a path to the script file, relative to the [build checkout directory](build-checkout-directory.md).

-If you want to use annotation-based Maven dependency references, the provided file must have the `.main.kts` extension.
+If you want to extend the script's functionality with external libraries, you can use annotation-based references to Maven dependencies.
+To support this, the provided file must have the `.main.kts` extension (see [Kotlin Help](https://github.com/Kotlin/KEEP/blob/master/proposals/scripting-support.md#kotlin-main-kts) for details).

 </td>